 First and foremost, illustrations should always have an element of humor, personality, and quirkiness.
 We entertain and inform, and in that order.
 Second, we keep it simple.
-Parenting is already complicated enough, we don’t need our communication to be visually complicated.
+Raising kids and running a home is already complicated enough.
+We don’t need our communication to be visually complicated.

 Hand drawn illustrations help add to the authenticity of our communication and make us seem more real.